 Click here for a Preview of the novel, including twenty-six additional reviews of the work, as well as samples of the animal art from the front matter, the Prologue (optional for publishers who don’t use those) and the first chapter.

 An excerpt from Chapter Four, featuring a secondary character, Paleontologist Dr. Bart Lloyd has been converted to a short story.
 Click The Yeti to enjoy it.

 Sequel in progress: As of 8/1/2017, six of twenty short stories are complete as a sequel to Ancient of Genes.
 The screenplay re-write is 2/3 complete, btw.
 These short stories are paired, one set in ancient times and another eerily connected tale set around 2030.
 These tie in like chapters, but stand alone or in pairs for maximum reader enjoyment and convenience.
 Click AOG Sequel for the third pair in the anthology.

 Cryptozoology nonfiction with fiction project: Although tales and reports of mysterious “crypto” animals have always been popular, there has never been a book that pairs an intriguing research, with sources, to a thrilling fiction short.
-Click Giant Salamanders and Monsters in the Sand for an excerpt.
+Click Monster in the Sand for a very short example.
 Fifteen or so animals are planned for a three-volume set:

 A. Cryptoid Animal Encounters:

 2. Thylacoleo & Megalania (in progress; n-f sections to be added soon)

 3. Sasquatch (esp Alaska DNA samples from attack)

 5. Russian Eden: Mammoth, Short-faced bear (1880s Canada, etc.)

 7. Teddy Roosevelt’s South American ape & Orem’s Megatherium